ColdGlassOMilk/react-canvas-animate/README.md

 ## CanvasObject & CanvasObjectManager

-> These classes are a work in progress, please use them at your own risk.

 Some rudimentary classes are provided to better encapsulate objects.
 Like the Canvas component, they take a generic `CanvasContext` type (default is `Context2D`)

 You can extend these classes to suit your needs (e.g. Scenes, Layers, Components, etc.) or instantiate them directly.